stcorp/procsim/README.md

 ## Scenario configuration
 Procsim can act as a stub for all kind of processors.
 Its behavior is determined by a 'scenario'.
 A scenario specifies e.g. the amount of resources (CPU/memory/disk) to be used, the time procsim should sleep and the output products to be generated.

 The scenarios are described in JSON configuration files.
 C-style comments and trailing comma's at the end of lists and objects are allowed.
 Date/time points should be specified as strings in ISO format, such as `"2021-02-01T00:24:32.000Z"`.
-Times, such as the slice period, are in seconds with type float.
+Time periods, such as the slice period, are in seconds with type float.

 A configuration file can contain one or multiple scenarios.
 The scenario is selected by automatically using the combination of task file name (i.e. the name of the executable called by the PF) and the JobOrder contents, or manually using an additonal command line parameter.